-Albert Masaji Aoki was born on January 28, 1933.
+Albert Masaji Aoki was born on January 28, 1933, and died on April 21, 2021 (see his obituary here).
 The Aoki Family judo tradition originated in Kumamoto, Japan.
 Aoki states in the second edition of his autobiography, Many Hurdles to Cross, “The kanji character in my middle name, Masaji, stands for gentleness, straight and strong backbone in character and morality.”

 In 2015, Aoki became the Hawaii’s first Kudan and USJF’s 12th 9th dan.
 All of his yudansha rank was awarded by the USJF!

 Sensei started his judo training in 1938 in Hilo under Sensei Raymond Honda, Dokoritsu Gakko Judo Dojo, a member of Hawaii Shima Judo Kyokai, Hawaii.
 The five days a week practices were not too much for the eight years old Aoki kid.

 World War II was a very dark period of U. S. history for Japanese-Americans including many from the Hawaiian Islands, like the Aoki Family.
 Being forced to abandon most of their property, the Aoki’s were relocated for one and a half years in the Jerome, Arkansas Interment Camp followed by another one and a half years at the Gila River Relocation Camp in Arizona; however, judo studies continued for young Aoki during this entire period.